 Last week The Guardian included the city archives of Amsterdam in a survey of Europe’s best free museums.
 The building of the Stadsarchief Amsterdam is surely imposing, but the reason for being featured here are the archival records kept here and the way their contents are disclosed more and more online.
 When I look at sources with a relation to legal history you can choose from a substantial variety of resources.
 The example I present here is restricted to a particular class of verdicts, those concerning “averij grosse“, general average or in German “Grosse Haverei”, cases in maritime law in which either a ship, a cargo or both had suffered unavoidable damage in emergency situations, and costs thus made or yet to be made or recovered had to be divided in an equal way [Archief van Schout en Schepenen, nos.
 2806-2924, Vonnissen terzake van averij grosse, 1700-1810].
 A separate chamber of the schepenen for “Assurantiën, Averijen en Zeezaken” dealt with relevant affairs.

 Two splendid overviews of the history of European private law, Helmut Coing’s Europäische Privatrecht, I: Älteres Gemeines Recht (1500 bis 1800) (Munich 1985) 554-555, and Reinhard Zimmermann’s The law of obligations.
-Roman foundations of the civilian tradition (Oxford 1996) 406-412, provide you with basic information about the legal principles at stake, the role of the Lex Rhodia de iactu and with references to important commentaries, including those issued in the period of the Roman-Dutch law.
+Roman foundations of the civilian tradition (Oxford 1996) 406-412, provide you with basic information about the legal principles at stake, the role of the Lex Rhodia de iactu (D. 14.2.2), and references to important commentaries, including those issued in the period of the Roman-Dutch law.
 Zimmermann gives the date of publication of the first edition of Quintyn Weytsen’s early treatise in Dutch on general average as 1651.
 According to the information in the Short-Title Catalogue Netherlands this can be corrected to a first appearance in print in 1617 as an appendix to Cornelis van Nieustad’s Curiae Hollandiae, Zelandiae & West-Frisiae decisiones (…) Item een tractaet van avarien gemaeckt door Quintijn Weytsen (…) (Leiden 1617), and a first separate edition in 1631 [Een tractaet van avarien, dat is Ghemeene contributie vande koopmanschappen ende goederen inden schepe bevonden (Haarlem, 1631)].

 Quintyn Weytsen (1518-1565) became a councillor in the Court of Holland only in 1559, and in 1561 and 1562 he was also charged with hearing accounts in the province of Zeeland, information easily gathered from resources such as the Dutch Biografisch Portaal and the Repertorium van ambtsdragers en ambtenaren 1468-1861 (The Hague, Huygens Instituut).
 Some of the later editions of his work, specifically Adriaen Verwer’s Nederlants see-rechten, avaryen, en bodemeryen (editions e.g. 1711, 1716 and 1730) contain also two ordinances concerning general average from 1551 and 1563 which no doubt prompted him to write his treatise.
 The lapse of half a century before a printed edition was published is remarkable.
 The 1617 edition gives no introduction at all for Weytsen’s text, and therefore his short text (from p.
 226 onwards) might have been circulating already in manuscript – or perhaps a much read pamphlet? – long before.

-The pages at the website of the municipal archive on general average, launched in Autumn 2013, offer a succinct introduction to the doctrinal side of things, and introduce you to the procedure before the bailiff and schepenen.
+The pages on general average at the website of the municipal archive of Amsterdam were launched in Autumn 2013.
+They offer a succinct introduction to the doctrinal side of things, and introduce you to the procedure before the bailiff and schepenen.
 One of the important things stated is that both the Dutch East India Company and the West India Company did not use the services of this court, because the administrators took care of freighting and transport.
 Statements confirmed on oath before Amsterdam notaries about cases of avarij formed the starting point of the procedure; you can find them using an index of these scheepsverklaringen (PDF), some 5,400 cases.
 The hint to check the Amsterdamsche Courant for its notices about shipwrecks and averages in its scheepstijdingen is most useful.
 You can check this newspaper in digital format at the new Delpher portal of the Dutch Royal Library.
 Do reckon with variant spellings such as avarie, avary, avarij and averij!
 The suggestions to look in other record series for further information are most helpful.
 In the database of the Amsterdam city archives you find a digital version of the index created in 1980.
 The search interface allows you to search for the names of shippers and ships, harbours of depart and arrival, and dates.
 Two examples of cases from 1726 and 1780 help you to prepare your specific search actions.
 A search action leads you to further information on a particular case, often supplemented with thumbnail images of the documents.

 Can I mention anything negative about this project in Amsterdam?
 With just two titles about general average this information is rather to short, and the reference to the article by Ivo Schöffer lacks the page numbers (pp. 73-133).
 Elsewhere on the website a treasure page has been dedicated to the case of the vessel St. Antonio di Padova which was attacked by pirates off La Spezia in 1704.
 The ship commanded by Jan Lens suffered a lot of damage during a four-hours fight.
 Repairs were made in Genua.
 The page shows a part of the notarial statement on this case.
 Somehow the section on general average does not link directly to this showcase, the only relevant page translated completely into English.
 In view of the international standing and importance of this archive the maIn point to criticize is alas the absence of a page-to-page translation into English of its marvellous website.
 The Amsterdam city archives ask people to pay for full-scale images of scanned documents, but before deploring this you must realize they offer a very rapid scanning on demand service.